TheGodOfNoodles/TheGodOfNoodles/README.md

 - 👋 Hi, I’m @TheGodOfNoodlese
-- 👀 I’m interested in ...e
+- 👀 I’m interested in learning how to make games and ethical hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning GCSE computer science
-- 💞️ I’m looking to collaborate on ...ee
-- 📫 How to reach me ...e
+- 📫 How to reach me naldovari@gmail.com

 <!---
 TheGodOfNoodles/TheGodOfNoodles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.